dstl-lab/onboarding/week-1.md

 > 1. What does a lockfile provide, and where does `uv` write it in a project?
 > 1. How do you add a runtime dependency vs. a dev dependency with `uv`?
 > 1. How do you run a module or script through `uv` without activating the venv?
+> 1. How do you activate the venv?
+What does activating the venv do?
 > 1. Start a new `uv` project targeting Python `3.13`.
 Add `jupyterlab` and
 >    `babypandas==1.0.0.dev1`.
 Launch JupyterLab, create a notebook, `import
 >    babypandas as bpd`, build a tiny DataFrame (e.g., names and ages), sort it